Online gambling: Ukraine

-Republic of Belarus

-Online gambling has been legalized in Belarus since April 1, 2019.

 United Kingdom

 In 2003 Tessa Jowell, then Culture Secretary suggested a change in the British Gambling laws to keep up with advances in technology.

 The Bill identified updates to the laws already in place in the UK, and also created the UK Gambling Commission to take over from the Gambling Board.
 The commission will have the power to prosecute any parties in breach of the guidelines set out by the bill and will be tasked with regulating any codes of practice they set forward.
 The Bill set out its licensing objectives, which are as follows: